 Use under-shelf baskets, stacking shelf inserts or racks for pans, lids and well-loved Tupperware.
 For extra creative flair give your shelving a splash of a key small kitchen paint colours to give your display a colourful backdrop.

-2. Maximise kitchen corners
+7. Maximise kitchen corners

-‘They can be notoriously difficult to access and store items in, but there are solutions available’, says Graeme Smith, Head of Retail and Commercial Design at Life Kitchens (opens in new tab).
+‘They can be notoriously difficult to access and store items in, but there are solutions available’, says Graeme Smith from Life Kitchens.
 ‘Racks that slide along and out of the unit when you open the door make use of all available space in a user-friendly way.’

-4. Leave no space unused
+8. Leave no space unused

 You’d be amazed at what can be done with even the tiniest of nooks in your kitchen.
 Make the most of narrow spaces between cabinets with a pull-out rack or consider installing a tilt-down drawer at your sink for storing sponges and scrubbing brushes that would otherwise end up as countertop clutter.

-5. Invest in new wheels
+9. Invest in new wheels

 Flexibility is your best friend when it comes to small kitchen storage ideas.
 A staple of freestanding kitchens, rolling drinks trollies, butchers blocks or small kitchen island ideas with wheels offer up extra counter and storage space and can be easily moved out of the way to create more floor space as and when you need.
 If arranged artfully, they can make for a lovely feature.
 Or just tuck them away out of sight – messy cooks, we’re looking at you!

-6. Utilise the edge of cabinets
+10. Utilise the edge of cabinets

 Squeeze every inch of storage space out of your small kitchen layout by utilising the sides of your kitchen cupboards.
 A simple wooden rail for hanging tea towels is great, or you could opt for a more contemporary metal design and add hooks for hanging spoons, spatulas, sieves – any cooking equipment, really.
 Just make sure they’re out of reach if you have pets or little ones in the household.

-7. Use vertical wall space
+11. Use vertical wall space